How to Choose the Best Frying Pans for Electric Stoves

 - Needs seasoning

-But you must keep in mind since there is one type of food you can’t cook using the cast iron pan.
+But you must keep in mind that there is one type of food you can’t cook using the cast iron pan.
 That type of food is any acidic dish.
 When you force the pan to cook acidic food, the food will strip the seasoning and may contain a metallic flavor when you taste it.

 Carbon Steel Cookware